jepiqueau/stencil-pwa-couchdb-pouchdb-app-starter/readme.md

         .
 Authentication Session stored locally
         .
 Showing Toast message using Ionic 4 ToastController .
 Showing Loading message using Ionic 4 LoadingController .
-Page navigation using Routing and Ionic 4 Menu and MenuController
+Page navigation using Ionic 4 Router, Nav, Menu and MenuController .
+Page dialog using Ionic4 PopoverController and Popover

 ## Getting Started

 clone this repo to a new directory: